New horned dinosaur species identified from museum's fossils

 Pentaceratops is a smaller cousin of the familiar plant-eater Triceratops.

 Details of the research have been published in the journal Cretaceous Research.

-It was a buffalo-sized plant eater that lived from about 75 million years ago.
+The journal says Pentaceratops lived about 75 million years ago.

-"We thought we had discovered most of the species, but it seems there are many undiscovered dinosaurs left," Dr Longrich explained.
+Dr Longrich said: "We thought we had discovered most of the species, but it seems there are many undiscovered dinosaurs left."